makeruniverse/docs/docs/studios/hardware-studio.md

-## A Hardware Studio for you to model and shape physical objects
+# A Hardware Studio to shape physical objects

 ## Poster Prints